Costa Rica Travel Vaccines

 Costa Rica Dengue

-Costa Rica confirmed that dengue fever is classified as high risk due to increased classic and hemorrhagic infections and is a year-round health risk.
-Over 1,200 dengue cases were reported in 2025, about 31,200 cases in 2024, and 24,914 cases in 2023, an increase from the 7,485 cases reported in 2022.
-Costa Rica has been included in the U.S. CDC's global dengue advisory.
+Costa Rica has confirmed that dengue fever is classified as a high-risk health issue due to an increase in classic and hemorrhagic infections, and it poses a year-round health risk.
+Over 1,957 dengue cases were reported in 2025, with the Central Sur Region leading the way.
+About 31,200 cases were reported in 2024, 24,914 cases in 2023, and 7,485 cases in 2022.
+Costa Rica has been included in the U.S. CDC's 2025 global dengue advisory.
+In Costa Rica, between 2019 and 2021, the circulation of DENV-3 was not reported.
+However, in 2022, this serotype represented 0.18% of the total serotyped samples, a percentage that increased to 25% by 2023.
+In 2024, DENV-3 was 56% of the total serotyped samples.

 The QDENGA® dengue vaccine is available in various countries in Central America.